 2. Why Do Lenders Require a Personal Guarantee?

-The main advantage of signing a personal guarantee is that it can increase your chances of being approved for a business loan, especially if your personal credit history is strong.
-It also signals to the bank that you’re willing to put your personal assets on the line for your business.
+The main advantage of signing a personal guarantee is increasing your chances of being approved for a business loan.
+It also signals to the bank or lender that you’re willing to put your personal assets on the line for your business.

-If you can’t fully repay the loan with your personal assets, the lender can take legal action against you personally.
-A negative judgement can damage your credit, making it difficult to borrow money in the future.
-According to Equifax, negative information generally stays on your credit report for seven years.
+If you can’t fully repay the loan with your personal assets, the lender can take legal action against you.
+A negative judgment can damage your credit, making it difficult to borrow money in the future.
+According to Equifax, negative information generally stays on your credit report for seven years

-Finally, if you sell your business while a loan is outstanding, don’t forget to have your personal guarantee released.
-If you forget and the new business owner fails to make payments on the loan, you can still be held liable.
+Finally, if you sell your business while a loan balance is outstanding, don’t forget to have your personal guarantee released.
+If you forget and the new business owner fails to make payments on the loan balance, you can still be held liable.

 5. Who Should Sign a Personal Guarantee?

-In addition, if you’re married, your spouse will also have to sign.
+In addition, if you’re married, your spouse will also have to sign the personal guarantee.
 Lenders require their signature so that you can’t transfer your joint assets to your spouse’s name, freeing yourself from all risk.